Blood tests for HGH? Baseball has come a long way

 All this suggests that baseball’s anti-drug policy has been a huge success.
 Once upon a time players wouldn’t submit urine samples because they were using steroids.
 Today they appear prepared to spike a vein for their employers.
 Would you do that for your boss?

 Ultimately, this is good, perhaps even great, for the sport.
 I’ve long maintained that I don’t care about performance enhancing drugs in baseball, because I don’t, from a statistical stand point.
-Babe Ruth didn’t face minority pitchers.
-Barry Bonds broke the home run record while he was on the juice.
+Babe Ruth didn’t face minority pitchers. broke the home run record while he was on the juice.
 That’s sports.
 If we tinker with the numbers enough we can justify disqualifying most of the game’s players for one reason or another, so why start a witch hunt over transgressions that weren’t explicitly banned at the time?

 That said, while it doesn’t make sense to punish ball players in the court of public opinion for things they did before PED’s were banned, it is absolutely a good thing to have drugs out of sports.
 It reduces the size of the scandal when players are caught.
 It prevents people from questioning what happens on the field.
 Most of all it prevents younger, aspiring players from feeling pressure to make dangerous decisions.
 More than anything else the decision to allow this kind of testing says to me that baseball is as clean as a sport can be.
 That is a tremendous change.